databased-index/databased-index.github.io/posts/firewall.md

 - Make sure to tunnel all subdomains through your WAF.
 - Do not set your website's IP as an MX IP, instead use other mailing services as MX records cannot be proxied.
 - Make sure that if/when the Origin IP leaks, your code is secure enough to handle input tampering.
-- Setup your server in a way that forbids a client to connect directly do the IP, hitting the client with either a 403 status or a redirect to the main page.
+- Setup your server in a way that forbids a client to connect directly to the IP, hitting the client with either a 403 status or a redirect to the main page.
-- Check if the Host header and the requested base URL match
+- Check if the 'Host' header and the requested base URL match.
 - Set the backend to only accept requests from the main website.
 This can be done via CORS.